Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 P: 0/5 main, 1/5 spin

-Another 21th century debut, first appearing in Super Mario Sunshine.
+Another 21th century debut, first appearing in Super Mario Sunshine, an our first depreciated inclusion.
+Not an old joke I promise.
 Once a frequent in RPGs, his roles were always minor in the grand scheme of things, mostly around to worry about Peach’s well-being.
 In other spin-off games he might appear but not be playable outside of the baseball games.
-In the original NSMB he personally ran the toad houses and his cane could act as a wand.
+In the original NSMB he personally ran the Toad houses and his cane could act as a wand.
 Some fans in the early 20s suddenly wondered where he went, but his decline started in the 10s if we analyze it more.
 Gamecube era was both his debut and strongest stand.
 He’s in a few tennis games, but none of the Mario Karts outside of a cameo, and hosted one Mario Party.
 Is this a tragedy?
 Somewhat, but Toadette and the Yellow and Blue Toads are often the better choice since you might get a chance to play as them.
 Toadsworth’s ONLY playable roles are the two baseball titles and Yakuman DS.
-I feel that it’s less of a matter of ideas being left on the table and more of the character running its course.
-Or maybe they hate old people.
+He's ran his course it appears.

 Baby Mario